-The operation of the Modular rig was suspended as of December 24, 2021.
-The Entity is actively seeking a new assignment, as of the date of issuance of this report no specific additional workload has been assigned.
+As mentioned in Note 1, the operation of the Modular rig was suspended on December 24, 2021.
+The Entity is actively seeking a new assignment.
+As of the date of issuance of this report no specific additional workload has been assigned.